CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 ```

 Use `module spider` to locate other versions.
-To access CSC's hyperqueue modules on LUMI,
+To access CSC's HyperQueue modules on LUMI,
 remember to first run `module use /appl/local/csc/modulefiles`.

 ```bash